goauthentik/authentik/website/blog/2023-10-26-you-might-be-doing-containers-wrong/item.md

 Your container image should be complete in itself: it should contain all code and dependencies—everything it needs to run.
 This is the point of a container—it’s self contained.

 I’ve seen people set up their container to download an application from the vendor and install it into the container on startup.
 While this does work, what happens if you don’t have internet access?
-What if the vendor shuts down?
+What if the vendor shut down and that URL now points to a malicious bit of code?

 If you have 100 instances downloading files at startup (or end up scaling to that point), this can lead to rate limiting, failed downloads, or your internet connection getting saturated—it’s just inefficient and causes problems that can be avoided.